OpenEnergyPlatform/omi/src/omi/creation/README.md

 * **Goal:** Author OEMetadata as **YAML** (dataset + resources), keep it **DRY** via **templates**, assemble into a single **JSON** metadata document, and **validate** it with the official schema.
 * **Core ideas:**

-  * Authors maintain a dataset YAML, an optional template YAML (applied to all resources), and one or more resource YAMLs.
+  * Maintain a dataset YAML, an optional template YAML (applied to all resources), and one or more resource YAMLs.
-  * OMI assembles and validates metadata into a final OEMetadata JSON.
+  * OMI assembles + validates metadata into final OEMetadata JSON.
-  * Works well in pipelines (e.g., Airflow) and in regular Python.
+  * Works in pipelines (e.g., Airflow) and plain Python.

 ---